 Here’s our list of the best winter open rooftop bars in Rome.
 Fantastic terraces to enjoy sunny drinks and food with a view at.
 Enjoy!

 The only Michelin restaurant on this list, the Aroma Restaurant has only 28 seats available at any given time and absolutely stunning views of the Colosseum.

 As you can expect, the food is the star here, and the Chef Di Lorio's doesn't disappoint with his delectable gourmet creations; that said, the drinks are just as good, and the restaurant has professional sommeliers to help you pair your food with fabulous wines.

 Reservations well in advance are a must, as you simply won't be able to eat here otherwise.

-Set on top of Hotel Palazzo Manfredi the terrace is open to the public from breakfast through dinner, and thanks to its retractable roof and walls, the Aroma Restaurant and terrace is available year-round.
+Set on top of Hotel Palazzo Manfredi the terrace is open to the public for both lunch and dinner, and thanks to its retractable roof and walls, the Aroma Restaurant and terrace is available year-round.

-A popular and well-known spot in the city, the Acquaroof is located at the The First Luxury Art Hotel and offers top-notch service you're sure to love.
+A popular and well-known spot in the city, the Aquaroof is located at the The First Luxury Art Hotel and offers top-notch service you're sure to love.

 Blessed with stunning views of Rome's most famous landmarks, including the Colosseum, this rooftop bar showcases a large selection of wines, champagne, and spirits.